Header image.jpg

 What is an influencer in B2B terms?

-As part of our research with decision-makers in the built environment, we asked how they’d define an influential online personality and over 40% said ‘a credible expert in a particular industry or sector’, closely followed by ‘people with the ability to attract the right people to your brand service or product.’
+As part of our research with decision-makers in the built environment, we asked how they’d define an influential online personality, and over 40% said ‘a credible expert in a particular industry or sector’, closely followed by ‘people with the ability to attract the right people to your brand service or product.’

 When asked what they think it takes to be an industry influencer, respondents said their top five attributes were:

-As these results show, success as a built environment influencer is about more than just the capability to or the frequency at which you share views and information.
+As these results show, success as a built environment influencer is about more than just the capability to, or the frequency at which, you share views and information.
 It’s about having a rounded skill set that is focused on knowledge and trust.

 Compared to influencers in a consumer context, it also isn’t solely about popularity and follower numbers.
-In fact, just three respondents out of 99 surveyed mentioned follower numbers as an attribute of an influential online industry personality, something that makes them very distinct from the ‘internet famous’.
+In fact, just 3 respondents out of 99 surveyed mentioned follower numbers as an attribute of an influential online industry personality, something that makes them very distinct from the ‘internet famous’.

 Followers do not equal influence